Codecademy/docs/content/pandas/concepts/dataframe/terms/index/index.md

 ---
 Title: '.index'
-Description: 'Represents the index labels of the DataFrame.'
+Description: 'Represents the row labels of the DataFrame.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'